p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>6) Solutions</b></p>

 Build a list of solutions or feature set based on key user needs, gaps and goals identified above.
 Take some time to brainstorm and show off your creativity.
 Ask the interviewer if s/he prefers a particular solution for detailing.
 It is recommended to have at least 3 solutions to be able to prioritize fairly.
-The proposed solutions must address the key user pain points.
+Each proposed solution must address one or more of the key user pain points and should also relate to the overall objective or goal (earlier step).
 <br>
 You can build a flat list of features/user stories e.g. - Features W (registration), X (booking) , Y (forum), Z (referral) which will be prioritized later